Prarthana37/Fake-News-Detection/README.md

 5.3) Padding

 ## Step 6- MODEL SELECTION:
-We should select a suitable classification algorithm (e.g., Logistic Regression, Random Forest, or Neural Networks) for the fake news detection task.
+- We should select a suitable classification algorithm (e.g., Logistic Regression, Random Forest, or Neural Networks) for the fake news detection task.
-Among the classification algorithms, we have chosen the LSTM (Long Short Term Memory) for building the model.
+- Among the classification algorithms, I have chosen the LSTM (Long Short Term Memory) for building the model.
-LSTM (Long Short Term Memory) which helps in containing sequence information.
+- LSTM (Long Short Term Memory) which helps in containing sequence information.
-Long Short-Term Memory (LSTM) networks are a type of recurrent neural network capable of learning order dependence in sequence prediction problems.
+- Long Short-Term Memory (LSTM) networks are a type of recurrent neural network capable of learning order dependence in sequence prediction problems.

 ## Step 7- MODEL BUILDING:
-At first we are going to develop the base model and compile it.
+- At first we are going to develop the base model and compile it.
-First layer will be the embedding layer which has the input of vocabulary size, vector features and sentence length.
+- First layer will be the embedding layer which has the input of vocabulary size, vector features and sentence length.
-Later we add 30% dropout layer to prevent over-fitting and the LSTM layer which has100 neurons in the layer.
+- Later we add 30% dropout layer to prevent over-fitting and the LSTM layer which has100 neurons in the layer.
-In final layer we use sigmoid activation function.
+- In final layer we use sigmoid activation function.
 Later we compile the model using adam optimizer and binary cross entropy as loss function since we have only two outputs.

 ## Step 8- MODEL FITTING:
-Before fitting to the model, we considered the padded embedded object as X and y as y itself and have converted them into an array.
+- Before fitting to the model, I considered the padded embedded object as X and y as y itself and have converted them into an array.

 ## Step 9- MODEL TRAIINING:
-We have split our new X and y variable into train and test and proceed with fitting the model to the data.
-We have considered 10 epochs and 128 as batch size.
+- I have split our new X and y variable into train and test and proceed with fitting the model to the data.
+I have considered 10 epochs and 128 as batch size.
 The number of epochs and batch size can be varied to get better results.

 ## Step 10- MODEL EVALAUTION:
-Evaluation metrics are used to measure the quality of the statistical or machine learning model.
+- Evaluation metrics are used to measure the quality of the statistical or machine learning model.
-Evaluating machine learning models or algorithms is essential for any project.
+- Evaluating machine learning models or algorithms is essential for any project.
 There are many different types of evaluation metrics available to test a model.
 Here we have used:
-10.1)	Confusion Matrix - 	It is a table that is used in classification problems to assess where errors in the model were made.
+- 10.1) Confusion Matrix - It is a table that is used in classification problems to assess where errors in the model were made.
-10.2)	Accuracy - Accuracy measures how often the model is correct.
+- 10.2) Accuracy - Accuracy measures how often the model is correct.
-10.3)	Classification Report - the summary of the quality of classification made by the constructed ML model that comprises mainly 5 columns and (N+3) rows.
+- 10.3) Classification Report - the summary of the quality of classification made by the constructed ML model that comprises mainly 5 columns and (N+3) rows.
-10.4)	ROC-AUC Curve - An ROC curve (receiver operating characteristic curve) is a graph showing the performance of a classification model at all classification thresholds and AUC stands for "Area under the ROC Curve."
+- 10.4) ROC-AUC Curve - An ROC curve (receiver operating characteristic curve) is a graph showing the performance of a classification model at all classification thresholds and AUC stands for "Area under the ROC Curve."
 That is, AUC measures the entire two-dimensional area underneath the entire ROC curve (think integral calculus) from (0,0) to (1,1).

 ## CONCLUSION:
 In conclusion, the use of Natural Language Processing (NLP) and Long Short-Term Memory (LSTM) networks for fake news detection represents a significant step forward in combating the proliferation of false information in our digital age.
 Through the application of these advanced technologies, We can achieve more accurate and efficient identification of deceptive content within news articles, social media posts, and various online sources.